 - Toothbrush and toothpaste (under 100ml)

 - A credit card or relevant currency to use during your stopover

-For more tips and advice see our guide on how to survive a long-haul flight.
+For more tips and advice, see our guide on how to survive a long-haul flight.

-Be careful what you bring into the country
+Be Careful What you Bring into the Country

 Australia has very strict rules when it comes to what you can and can’t bring into the country.
 Any fruit or vegetables you may have taken on to the plane to snack on during your flight will not be permitted in the country, so be sure to eat or dispose of any of these things before you enter border control.
 Even packaged foods will still need to be declared at customs (random checks and sniffer dogs are common), so if you would like to skip customs and get out of the airport as quickly as possible, we recommend you don’t bring any food or natural materials into the country.
 See the Australian Government website for what you can and can’t bring into Australia.

 No matter how comfortable you were or how much sleep you had on the flight, when you arrive in Australia you're still bound to feel a little tired and groggy.
 Picking up a car and driving for a few hours will be the last thing you feel like doing.
-So, instead, have your Travel Expert pre-arrange your transfers and at least one night’s accommodation nearby, this way you can rest easy and get used to your surroundings without having to stress about public transport and finding your hotel.
+So, instead, have your Travel Consultant pre-arrange your transfers and at least one night’s accommodation nearby, this way you can rest easy and get used to your surroundings without having to stress about public transport and finding your hotel.